levon003/levon003.github.io/_posts/2024-11-12-ai-safety-conversation.md

  - <https://www.aisafety.com/>

 Other resources I've stumbled across:
+ - "The implausibility of intelligence explosion" by François Chollet: <https://medium.com/@francois.chollet/the-impossibility-of-intelligence-explosion-5be4a9eda6ec>
+   - This blog post from 2017 was very influential on my early thinking about AI safety risks, particularly the importance of coordination and communication problems.
+ - "Beyond Preferences in AI Alignment" by Tan Zhi-Xuan, Micah Carroll, Matija Franklin, Hal Ashton: <https://arxiv.org/abs/2408.16984>
+   - This useful overview paper speaks to a diversity of philosophical perspectives for the value alignment problem.
  - "The Compendium" by Connor Leahy, Gabriel Alfour, Chris Scammell, Andrea Miotti, Adam Shimi: <https://www.thecompendium.ai/>
    - "The Compendium aims to present a coherent worldview explaining the race to AGI and extinction risks and what to do about them, in a way that is accessible to non-technical readers who have no prior knowledge about AI."
    - I haven't really looked at this yet, so I'm not sure how useful it is.